mcalthrop/junit-sandbox/step-1/introducing-junit.md

 - understand what jUnit is and how it works
 - write a simple Java class and some jUnit tests for it
+- automate the test running with a simple shell script
 - learn some simple optimisation for jUnit tests
-- automate the test running with a simple shell script
+- write a test to check for an thrown exception

 ### Prerequisites